How much is your car worth?

 GMC’s powertrain warranty covers the Terrain 1 year and 10,000 miles longer than Fiat covers the 500X.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 5 years or 60,000 miles.
 Coverage on the 500X ends after only 4 years or 50,000 miles.

 The Terrain’s corrosion warranty is 1 year longer than the 500X’s (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Terrain for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Terrain.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Fiat doesn’t pay scheduled maintenance for the 500X.